 Writing Associates support students by:

-- Establishing their role in the course for the quarter with the instructor, which can include giving written feedback, presenting an in-class workshop, or developing learning materials for students, depending on students’ needs throughout the quarter.
+- Establishing their role in the course for the semester with the instructor, which can include giving written feedback, presenting an in-class workshop, or developing learning materials for students, depending on students’ needs throughout the semester.

 - Scheduling and providing individual and/or group consultations with students in addressing global and local concerns of a writing assignment.